ichortower/HatMouseLacey/docs/README.md

 features.

 ## Configuration
-At this time, Hat Mouse Lacey supports five config settings:
+At this time, Hat Mouse Lacey supports six config settings:

 * `DTF`: true/false (default true).
 If true, enables some suggestive (but not explicit) dialogue.
 Set to false to keep it G-rated.